If you are brand new to print on demand, the journey can seem daunting and overwhelming.

 The lower the number, the more recently the product has sold.

-And if a BSR stays at a very low number (under 50,000) then that means it’s either selling multiple times per day or at least once per day.
+And if a BSR stays at a very low number (at or below 100,000) then that means it’s either selling multiple times per day or at least once per day.

 The BSR value carries different weight and sales frequency info depending on the product.

 For example, MBA has a lot more T-shirts published than phone cases.

 A 100,000 BSR value for a T-shirt means that it’s selling a lot more than a 100,000 BSR value for a phone case.